 Historically, most of the options granted by the Company vested in equal annual installments over a five-year period, conditioned on continued employment with Boston Beer, with a term of ten years until expiration.
 On occasion, options may have been scheduled to vest over a shorter or longer period of time.
 During the last several years, options have been granted only to Executive Officers and select senior managers of the Company, certain of which are contingent on the Company achieving certain performance criteria, such as target depletion or net revenue growth goals in the fiscal year(s) immediately following the date of grant.
 By way of illustration, the number of shares, if any, as to which a performance-based option may subsequently become exercisable is dependent upon the Company's performance measured against a benchmark set by the Board of Directors on the recommendation of the Compensation Committee.
 These performance-based options frequently have two to three tiers of criteria and provide that, in the event the criteria in either tier or all tiers are not met, the option lapses as to a portion or all of the shares that would have vested had the performance criteria been satisfied.
-As discussed under the heading "Compensation Philosophy and Objectives - Equity Incentive Awards (Long-Term Incentive)," performance measures over multiple years.
-The performance-based option grants awarded to Executive Officers in 2017 included performance targets based on the compounded annual growth rate of Company depletions in Fiscal Year 2016.
+As discussed under the heading "Compensation Philosophy and Objectives - Equity Incentive Awards (Long-Term Incentive)," performance equity grant criteria had historically been based on Company performance over a one-year period, but starting in 2017 the Company adopted performance measures over multiple years.
+The performance-based option grants awarded to Executive Officers in 2017 included performance targets based on the compounded annual growth rate of Company depletions in Fiscal Year 2019 over Fiscal Year 2016.

 The Compensation Committee believes that stock option grants are an effective way to reward Executive Officers and senior managers and align their interests with the interests of Boston Beer's stockholders, as they provide significant equity compensation only if the value of the Company's stock increases.
-In addition, through the use of performance-based vesting, the Committee endeavors to assure that receipt of significant equity-based compensation requires that the Company's performance exceeds appropriate benchmarks.
+In addition, through the use of performance-based vesting, the Committee endeavors to assure that receipt of significant equitybased compensation requires that the Company's performance exceeds appropriate benchmarks.
 Through the use of vesting over a number of years, the Committee endeavors to create an incentive for retention of the executives and senior managers and to align their rewards with the interests of stockholders.
 The Compensation Committee has also granted time-based vesting options to certain Executive Officers to encourage retention or to provide appropriate incentives to attract new employees.